-The ongoing COVID-19 pandemic has disrupted and may continue to disrupt our business and delay our preclinical and clinical programs and timelines.
+The ongoing COVID-19 pandemic has disrupted and may continue to disrupt our business and delay our development timeline.
 The extent to which the COVID-19 pandemic may impact our future operating results and financial condition is uncertain.
-We initiated our Phase 2 trial (ENTRIGUE) in SHTG patients in the third quarter of 2020 as well as a new paired-biopsy open-label histology cohort as part of the Phase 1b/2a trial in the fourth quarter of 2020.
-The COVID-19 surge observed late in the fourth quarter of 2020 and the first quarter of 2021 has impacted enrollment in these studies.
-We plan to initiate a Phase 2b trial in NASH patients in the first half of 2021.
-We do not yet know the full extent of potential delays, which could prevent or delay us from obtaining approval for BIO89-100.
+We initiated our Phase 2 trial (ENTRIGUE) in SHTG patients in the third quarter of 2020 and our Phase 2b trial in NASH patients in the middle of 2021.
+The COVID-19 pandemic has impacted execution and enrollment of these trials.
+We do not yet know the full extent of potential delays that may affect our clinical trials, which could prevent or delay us from obtaining approval for pegozafermin.
+Given the surges in cases of COVID-19 experienced previously and uncertainty regarding other variants, we cannot predict how our ongoing trials may be impacted.
 For more information regarding risks related to the ongoing COVID-19 pandemic, please see the risk factor entitled "The ongoing COVID-19 pandemic has resulted and may in the future result in significant disruptions to our clinical trials or other business operations, which could have a material adverse effect on our business," in Part I. Item 1A of this Annual Report on Form 10-K. To the extent the ongoing COVID-19 pandemic adversely affects our business and financial results, it may also have the effect of heightening many of the other risks set forth under "Risk Factors" in this Annual Report on Form 10-K.